brian00715/Autonomous-Robot-Navigation/final_slam/README.md

 ### Install Abseil-cpp Library

-Cartographer requires the `abseil-cpp` library, which needs to be manually installed using the provided script:
+Cartographer requires the `abseil-cpp` library, which needs to be manually installed using the provided script.
 Run the `install_abseil.sh` script:

 ```shell
 ~/your_workspace/src/ME5413_Final_Project/third_party/cartographer/cartographer/scripts/install_abseil.sh